 Will Matter work with AirPlay 2?

-When Matter was first unveiled, there was no specific mention about how it would interact with technologies like Apple's AirPlay 2 or Google Cast.
+When Matter was first unveiled, there was no specific mention of how it would interact with technologies like Apple's AirPlay 2 or Google Cast.
 However, there have since been reports that a standardized casting system will be a part of the Matter spec, which could serve to replace these proprietary systems with a platform-agnostic approach, opening things up for users.

 That being said, manufacturers that sign up to work with Matter are under no obligation to implement all parts of the Matter spec so AirPlay could live on in Apple devices.
 It's too early to say at this time.